This is part 2 of a 4-part series on the connection between food waste and food insecurity.

 What results is food loss on the farm and food waste at the store, particularly if it turns out consumers aren’t actually keen on that product in the first place.
 By the time the patron has taken that product home and let a third of it go to waste, only a portion of that farmer’s crop is consumed.

 To limit waste in all stages of the supply chain, we need to correct the dynamic of unwavering supply by demand.
-This access is something privileged folks in particular may take for granted as a basic standard of living.
+This access is something more privileged consumers in particular may take for granted as a basic standard of living.
 But of course, unbridled availability is neither a sustainable expectation nor an experience shared by everyone.
 The food waste that results from this convenience occupies resources that could otherwise be accessed by a wider population.

 In the future, we’ll need to adjust our dinner plans based on what’s available on our farms.
 This is already in practice and growing in popularity in the form of community supported agriculture (CSA) and to some extent farmers markets, where there is no intermediary.